Can Vitamin D impact testosterone?

 Vitamin D is a fat-soluble nutrient that the body makes from sunlight and also gets from food and supplements.
 It is measured in blood as 25-hydroxyvitamin D, written as 25(OH)D, and it helps regulate bone health, immune function, and several hormone systems.[1]

-Low testosterone vitamin D patterns are common in men after about age 35.
-In many countries, vitamin D deficiency is defined as 25(OH)D below 20 ng/mL, insufficiency as 20–29 ng/mL, and sufficiency as 30 ng/mL or higher.[1]
-Large population studies have found that men with higher vitamin D levels tend to have higher total and free testosterone compared with men who are deficient.[2]
+Low testosterone and low vitamin D patterns are common in men after about age 35.
+According to Holick’s 2007 review in The New England Journal of Medicine, vitamin D deficiency is commonly defined as 25(OH)D below 20 ng/mL, insufficiency as 20 to 29 ng/mL, and sufficiency as 30 ng/mL or higher.[1]

 Intervention trials add more detail.
-In overweight men who were truly deficient in vitamin D at baseline, daily vitamin D3 for 12 months increased total testosterone compared with placebo, while men who started with normal vitamin D saw little or no change in testosterone.
-This means low testosterone vitamin D clusters are real, but fixing vitamin D is not a magic testosterone treatment for everyone.
+In a 2011 randomized, placebo-controlled trial in overweight men who were vitamin D deficient at baseline, daily vitamin D3 for 12 months increased total testosterone compared with placebo, while men who started with higher vitamin D levels generally saw little or no change.[2]
+This means low vitamin D and low testosterone can cluster, but fixing vitamin D is not a magic testosterone treatment for everyone.

 How it works